In collaboration with Luxury Escapes

 The kids rock a fetching Balinese ensemble for an audience with Pak Mangku, the temple priest entrusted with the spiritual wellbeing of the staff and guests of the resort.

 Pak Mangku graciously explains the five elements of the Balinese Hindu faith to my enthralled and appreciative kids before teaching them how to make offerings to Bali’s Hindu deities.They weave canang baskets from banana leaves then fill them with tiny treats, flowers and smouldering incense before silently making a wish and placing them on the altar of the temple.

 It is moments of cultural immersion like these, combined with the incredible warmth of the staff, that prove to be the highlight of our stay and take our holiday to a level we’ve never experienced before in Bali.

-Indeed, it proves so very hard to say goodbye to the people who have gone above and beyond to make our stay at the Sofitel Bali Nusa Dua so special, that instead the kids say “see you next time,” because they are resolute that we will be returning.
+Indeed, it proves so very hard to say goodbye to the people who have gone above and beyond to make our stay at the Sofitel Bali Nusa Dua with kids so special, that instead we say “see you next time,” because we are resolute that we will be returning.

 And I’m not arguing, I’ll be booking another Luxury Escape at Sofitel here.

-Discolsure: BoyEatsWorld were guests of Sofitel Bali Nusa Dua.
-This post is sponsored by Luxury Escapes but all opinions remain our own.
+Disclosure: BoyEatsWorld were guests of Sofitel Bali Nusa Dua.
+This post is sponsored by Luxury Escapes but all dancing, splashing, temple touring and opinions remain our own.